 In particular, it takes film noir and barrels the trappings of the genre straight to the molten core of the Earth, passing through layers of muck and grit, and coming out the other end with a viewpoint that, deep down, we’re all the same.
 And our shared qualities are anything but moral.
 This is exactly the opposite of what the suburban moral elite wanted for media-crazed teenagers circa the beginning of the Cold War; this is a message film about how we’re all, Cold War or not, rotten to the core, and how the only good the conflict can do is wipe us off the planet.
 Kiss Me Deadly is not a film for those rightfully opposed to nihilism – it wears its cynicism like a mile-wide grin.

 Robert Aldrich’s film is not a nuanced one, nor is it per-se thoughtful.
-In a conventional sense, it is deeply flawed, with an aimless narrative that lurches forward uneasily and all manner of wasted scenes.
+In a conventional sense, it is deeply flawed, with an aimless narrative that lurches forward uneasily.
 But it elevates messiness to new heights as it is proudly willing to delve head-first into the unknown.
-It is armed to the teeth with a giddy rough-around-the-edges exterior, a slap-dash sensibility that speaks to the film’s rejection of standards of filmmaking professionalism.
-Politicians were right to be scared of this film, and their fear, furthermore, is really just a reflection of their realization of how powerful and potent the finished product was, not only because it posited a scary vision of the world, but because it flew in the face of the standards of acceptable, safe, filmmaking style.
-Aldrich would go on to make other outsider films later in his career, giving us scrappy works such as Whatever Happened to Baby Jane? and the Dirty Dozen, but Kiss Me Deadly has a special cathartic, alien quality to it, a kind equaled by few films.
+It is armed to the teeth with its shoddy, giddy, rough-around-the-edges exterior, a slap-dash sensibility that speaks to the film’s rejection of standards of filmmaking professionalism.
+Politicians were right to be scared of this film, and their fear, furthermore, is really just a reflection of their realization of how powerful and potent the finished product was, not only because it posited a scary vision of the world, but because it flew in the face of the standards of acceptable, safe filmmaking style.
+Aldrich would go on to make other outsider films later in his career, giving us works such as the truly demented Whatever Happened to Baby Jane? and the stunningly amoral Dirty Dozen, but Kiss Me Deadly has a special cathartic, alien quality to it, a kind equaled by few films.

 At the film’s core lie many characters, all of whom are self-centered.
 They ain’t nice, least of all Mike Hammer (Ralph Meeker), a tough-as-nails and mean-spirited private eye who delights in divorce cases because they allow him to make a quick buck.
 We get the sense throughout the film though that they allow him something else: an opportunity to abuse women, for instance his secretary who he gets to seduce clients, or the plaintiffs themselves, if they are women, or the women who are accused by men and who Meeker gets to “look” into and seek revenge on.
 When something special comes his way, a murdered female victim, he uses it as an opportunity for money and finds himself up to the neck in the muck he was already part of.
 The specifics of the plot, about a search for a Macguffin object, is less important than the fact that everyone searching for it wants to use it for self-centered human decay.